Attention management

-A person's attention set on their computer screen.
+A person's attention focused on a computer screen.

 Attention management refers to models and tools for supporting the management of attention at the individual or at the collective level (cf. attention economy), and at the short-term (quasi real time) or at a longer term (over periods of weeks or months).

 The ability to control distractions and stay focused is essential to produce higher quality results.
 A research conducted by Stanford shows that single-tasking is more effective and productive than multi-tasking.
 Different studies have been conducted in using Information and Communications Technology (ICT) for supporting attention, and in particular, models have been elaborated for supporting attention.